-One reason for malpractice suits is lack of proper follow-up care when the patient and his/her family does not fully understand the doctor’s instructions for the patient at home.
-When something goes wrong, neither the patient nor the doctor is happy.
+One reason malpractice suits abound is lack of proper follow-up care when the patient and his/her family does not fully understand the doctor's instructions for the patient at home.
+When something goes wrong, neither the patient or the doctor is happy.
 Then, as often seems to be the case, lawyers step in to take advantage of an already awful situation and we begin moving away from better medical care to expensive lawsuits and doctors covering their a$$et$.

 How can we avoid these misunderstandings?

 It is better to paraphrase, repeat, write down, and have the doctor listen to and read your words and hear your understanding of his/her recommended careplan, than risk your life.

 Yes, doctors are busy and seem to whip in and out of appointments.
 But your LIFE depends on it.
 Stand your ground and be sure you understand fully what your doctor is recommending.

 After outpatient surgery, my doctor explained to me the careplan.
 I kept asking questions and he seemed rushed and didn't want to give me the time.
 Finally feeling pressured, I stopped asking and took what I understood to be the post-surgical careplan and what I could expect for healing.